Makiesto/Makiesto/README.md

 - 👋 Hi, I’m @Makiesto
 - 👀 I’m interested in IT/Football
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python/C++
 - 💞️ I’m looking to collaborate on ----
 - 📫 How to reach me makiesto@gmail.com
 - 😄 Pronouns: he
-- ⚡ Fun fact: I'm FC Barcelona fan, what isn't very enjoyable nowadays :PP
+- ⚡ Fun fact: I'm FC Barcelona fan, what NOW is very enjoyable :DD

 <!---
 Makiesto/Makiesto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.